Why solving stale CRM data is the fastest path to sales follow-up

 The fastest way to improve follow-up is often to improve the freshness of the system behind it.
 The workflow needs to carry current context while it still matters.
 If the workflow still depends on repeated interpretation, side-channel coordination, or end-of-process cleanup, then the system is asking people to compensate for design that should live in infrastructure.

-The better answer is to make the path itself more explicit, more visible, and easier to govern.
+For Why solving stale CRM data is the fastest path to sales follow-up, the better answer is to make the path itself more explicit, more visible, and easier to govern.
 That is how teams create execution quality that holds under pressure instead of resetting every time complexity increases.

 Why CRM freshness changes decision speed